 Matthew E. Fink now serves as the Chairman of Weill Cornell's Department of Neurology since 2009.
 Dr. Fink previously served as President and Chief Executive Officer of Beth Israel Medical Center in New York.
 Dr. Fink has been a pioneer in Stroke and Neurological Intensive Care.
 He was the Founding Director of the Neurology-Neurosurgery Intensive Care Unit at NewYork-Presbyterian Hospital/Columbia University Medical Center, as well as the first Chair of the Critical Care Section of the American Academy of Neurology.

-The Department of Neurology and Neuroscience at Weill Cornell Medical College has a remarkable record of training leaders in academic neurology.
+The Department of Neurology at Weill Cornell Medical College has a remarkable record of training leaders in academic neurology.
 Twenty-five current and former Chairmen of Neurology in the United States have been trained at Weill Cornell Medical College.Top of page